toholdaquill/toholdaquill.github.io/95theses/thesis-6.md

 Law did not create this new social order.
 Technology did.

 Consider next democracy in ancient Athens.
 To survive and prosper, Athens was forced to become a sea power.
 But in order to man those triremes, thousands of willing rowers were needed.
 Elsewhere in ancient Greece, top-down social structures were the norm, imposed by the elite hoplite (heavy infantry) class.
 Only the wealthy could afford body armor, shield and sword.
 But to be a rower, all you needed was an oar and a cushion for your backside.
-The laws of Athens normalized democracy for most of the Golden Age of Athens (5th-century BC).
+The laws of Athens normalized democracy for most of that city's Golden Age (5th-century BC).

 Law did not create this social order.
 Technology did.